 the grounds on which a decision may be appealed; and

 Questioning a Decision

-As a JCU student you have the right to question a decision of the University where you believe that your legal rights, interests, or legitimate and reasonable expectations, appear to have been adversely impacted.
+As a JCU student, you have the right to question a decision of the University where you believe your legal rights, interests, or legitimate and reasonable expectations, appear to have been adversely impacted.